Eat It: Music video

 The video for "Eat It" is styled as a shot-for-shot remake of Jackson's video for "Beat It", but with elements being parodied in various silly ways and Yankovic dressed as Jackson.
 The video also features a few of the same dancers from Jackson's video and Yankovic clumsily mimicking the dance moves from the original video.
-The video ends with Yankovic looking into the camera with yellow slitted cat like pupil eyes, referencing the end of Jackson's video for "Thriller".
+The video ends with Yankovic looking into the camera with yellow cat-like eyes, referencing the end of Jackson's video for "Thriller".
 Jackson received royalties from Yankovic for rights to cover the video so closely.

 On June 20, 2022, Yankovic uploaded an alternative version of the music video on his YouTube channel, which consists of a single "coverage take".
 The alternate take of Yankovic singing, dancing, and writhing on the bed in the bedroom was intended to be used as a backup if other shots were unusable or unable to be procured in time, although Yankovic said he believed none of the footage was used in the original 1984 cut.

 The original 16mm footage of the video was digitized into 4K resolution and re-edited by Yankovic (during the 2022 The Unfortunate Return of the Ridiculously Self-Indulgent, Ill-Advised Vanity Tour) to recreate the original video frame-for-frame.
 This remaster was done for a scene in Weird: The Al Yankovic Story, which included a brief glimpse of the "Eat It" video with star Daniel Radcliffe's face digitally superimposed on Yankovic's.

 Legacy

 In 2019, Yankovic had pulled "Eat It" and his other Jackson song parody, "Fat", from the setlist of his Strings Attached Tour in the wake of the HBO documentary Leaving Neverland, in which two men claimed Jackson had sexually abused them when they were children.
 "I don't know if that's going to be permanent or not", Yankovic said of the decision.
 "But we just felt that with what's happened recently with the HBO documentaries, we didn't want anybody to feel uncomfortable."
+Ultimately, Yankovic brought both songs back during his 2025 Bigger & Weirder tour.

 As part of a charity effort during the COVID-19 pandemic, David Cross and Bob Odenkirk held a Mr. Show online reunion show in May 2020 with many of their former cast members as well as other friends.
 The show concluded by having Cross, Odenkirk and their cast, as well as Yankovic, sing "Eat It", in a purposely tone-deaf manner that parodied a prior cover performance of "Imagine" that Gal Gadot and other celebrities had done for COVID-19 awareness but which had been taken as ineffectual.